 Don’t let our first presentation be a disaster.
-Practicing our presentation at multiple times can get us familiar with the order, transitions, and content to get more confident.
+Practicing our presentation multiple times can get us familiar with the order, transitions, and content to get more confident.
 Feeling ready to speak will eliminate up to 80% of any fears.

-How to Prepare for a Speech 8: Maintain physical and mental health
+How to prepare for a Speech 8: Maintain physical and mental health

-If we have the time, let’s do exercise.
+If we have the time, let’s do some exercise.
 It can reduce our stress and anxiety after having a good workout.
 We need a fit condition before performing our presentation.
 We can run or swim, for instance.

-How to Prepare for a Speech 9: Manage the time wisely
+How to prepare for a speech 9: Manage the time wisely

-How to Prepare for a Speech 10: Speak more with less
+How to prepare for a speech 10: Speak more with less

 As a presenter, we must focus on the details and avoid complexity to make your message point out the essence.
-Thinking carefully about your subject and your audience previously will help you create an effective presentation.
+Thinking carefully about your subject and your audience previously will help you create a compelling presentation.
 When you prepare a presentation, you have to think like an artist; the statue’s beauty is shown by what is captured.
-Like Steve Job said, “That’s been one of my mantras: Focus and simplicity.
+Like Steve Job said, “That’s been one of my mantras: focus and simplicity.
 Simple can be harder than complex.
 You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”

-How to Prepare for a Speech 11: Choose proper words
+How to prepare for a speech 11: Choose proper words

 2. Use shorter sentences to create urgency.